X8Future/Assetto-Hub-bot/README.md

 - This command will allow you to add a leaderboard to your custom channel ID

 Command Name `/wlo`
-- wlo will allow you to overwrite someones SteamID in the whitelist.db
+- wlo will allow you to overwrite someone's SteamID in the whitelist.db

 Command Name `/check_whitelist`
-- Checking whitelist will allow you to check someone's whitelist status to see what ID they connected to, how many times they have attempted to whitelist and more
+- Checking the whitelist will allow you to check someone's whitelist status to see what ID they connected to, how many times they have attempted to whitelist, and more

 Command Name `/remove_whitelist`
 - Will remove a user from the database and give them a fresh chance to re-whitelist